emebecnc/3DPrintingTutorials/Octopus Pro USB to CanBUS Mode/README.md

 ## Octopus Pro USB to CanBUS Mode

+Step by step installation guide to flash the Octopus board with canboot (USB-Canbus bridge)

 1. Assuming you already have your printer working with Klipper, issue the following commands:

 ```